tatsuya/effective-java/chapter-10.md

 ## Item 70: Document thread safety

 Every class should clearly document its thread safety properties with a carefully worded prose description or a thread safety annotation.
 The `synchronized` modifier plays no part in this documentation.
 Conditionally thread-safe classes must document which method invocation sequences require external synchronization, and which lock to acquire when executing these sequences.
 If you write an unconditionally thread-safe class, consider using a private lock object in place of synchronized methods.
 This protects you against syn- chronization interference by clients and subclasses and gives you the flexibility to adopt a more sophisticated approach to concurrency control in a later release.

+## Item 71: Use lazy initialization judiciously

+You should initialize most fields normally, not lazily.
+If you must initialize a field lazily in order to achieve your performance goals, or to break a harmful initialization circularity, then use the appropriate lazy initialization technique.
+For instance fields, it is the double-check idiom; for static fields, the lazy initialization holder class idiom.
+For instance fields that can tolerate repeated initialization, you may also consider the single-check idiom.